GnrySgtSkitlz/BAUXERTest/readme.md

     * The database update MUST be implemented using a stored procedure, but can be abstracted in anyway you see fit.

-3. Bonus points for show-offs.
-Extend the /Restaurant/Edit form to include any other fields in a domain specific way, e.g.
+3. Bonus points for show-offs: Extend the /Restaurant/Edit form to include any other fields in a domain specific way, e.g.

     * Cuisine (a dropdown list)